 Rachel hums, looking pleased with herself as she peruses the menu, and Quinn decides that it might be a good idea if she does the same.
 Eventually, the waiter arrives with their wine and asks if they're ready to order.
-Rachel glances up at her, silently deferring to her.
+Rachel glances up, silently deferring to her.
 Quinn orders the Berkshire pork chop, and Rachel opts for the vegetable tasting.
 She's never asked Quinn to adhere to either a vegan diet or a kosher one, although Quinn does tend to cook vegetarian meals for the both of them because it's easier, and Rachel isn't strictly vegan anymore with her rediscovered love of cheeses and dairy.

 Both meals are delicious, and their conversation flows from topic to topic while they eat—from Quinn's (lack of) progress on her book to the mishaps at Rachel's rehearsal to whether or not they should invite all their parents for Thanksgiving this year or just convince Hiram and Leroy to host the event instead.
 They both order coffee and dessert, and the brown butter caramel cake is as amazing as Quinn remembers, although Rachel's Valrhona chocolate cake is almost as delicious.

 It's a perfect evening, and Quinn doesn't want it to end, but eventually all of their dishes and glasses and cups are cleared away, their bill is paid, and they really don't have any more excuses to linger.
 When they finally step back outside, it's after eight o'clock, and Rachel tucks her arm into Quinn's, saying, "We can flag down a taxi on 5th Avenue, or we can walk a bit and enjoy the city."